telerik/blazor-docs/components/chart/labels-template-and-format.md

 The `AriaTemplate` parameter of `ChartSeriesLabels` allows the app to provide a unique accessible description for each Chart data point.
 The idea of `AriaTemplate` is to provide more detailed and contextual information to the user, compared to the default series labels.
 For example, the `AriaTemplate` can mention the data point category, rather than just the value.
 The accessible `AriaTemplate` renders as an `aria-label` HTML attribute, which screen readers will announce when the [respective Chart series data point is focused](https://demos.telerik.com/blazor-ui/chart/keyboard-navigation).
 The JavaScript function exposes the same fields in the template context, as the [series label template](#series-label-template) above.

-If `AriaTemplate` is not defined, the Chart will render accessible data point labels that match the [series label template](#series-label-template).
-If a series label template is not defined either, then the Chart will render an accessible data point label that matches the default series label.
+When `AriaTemplate` is not defined, the Chart renders accessible data point labels that match the [series label template](#series-label-template).
+If a series label template is also not defined, the Chart renders an accessible data point label that matches the default series label.

 `AriaTemplate` requires the [Chart to render as SVG]({%slug chart-rendering-modes%}), which is by default.